RichardJohnNowell/bristol_cyber_security/README.md

     </li>
     <li> Bootstrap coding was copied from their website.
     </li>
-    <li> W3 Schools provided the contact form syntax and styling.
+    <li> W3 Schools provided the contact form syntax and styling - this was edited to suit.
 Stackoverkill examples were used for the README 'Table of Contents'.
+    <li> Thanks especially to my mentor Rory Sheridan.
     <!--- end of credits --->
 </ul>
 <!--- end --->